 If you want to find more resources, Open Culture, a clearinghouse for “the best free cultural and educational media on the web” offers listings of free courses, movies, textbooks, audio books, language lessons and much more.
 A service for the “lifelong learning community,” Open Culture’s lead editor is the director of Stanford’s Continuing Studies program.

-I was also guided and inspired in this blog by this “vintage” post by blogger Jimmy Ruska, who blogged back in 2007 on the Top 10 Universities with Free Courses Online.
+I was also guided and inspired in this blog by this “vintage” post by blogger Jimmy Ruska, who blogged back in 2007 on the

 Have you tried free online university courses yet?